4ndre4s/random-token/README.md

 # token-api

-Just visit http://random-token.xyz/LENGTH and you will receive your token!
+Just visit http://random-token.xyz/LENGTH to receive your token!

 Works for example with php `file_get_contents`.